1—Arrive on campus.

 An important part of check-in will be the Room Inventory Form.
 Take this form to your room and make notes regarding any damages or wear and tear you see in the room.
 When you check out in April, this form will be used to compare the condition of your room to August, before you moved in.
 Any damages not previously noted on the form will be billed to your student account when you leave.

-Students and parents can park in any student space in lots designated A, C, F, K and W during move-in week.
+Western Michigan University students and parents can park in any student space in lots designated A, C, F, K and W during move-in week.
 Cars in employee, reserved and handicapped (unless a permit is displayed) spaces will be ticketed, as well as vehicles on sidewalks and the grass.
-Thirty minute loading areas in front of the residence halls will also be enforced.
+Thirty-minute loading areas in front of the residence halls will also be enforced.

 Please take time to look at the information posted in the halls.
 This will include information about policies and campus services, as well as information about campus and hall events happening the first week.